anybox/anybox.recipe.odoo/README.rst

 Some of its main features include:

 * uniformity across Odoo versions (from 5.0 onwards)
-* installation of Odoo server and, if meaningful, GTK and web clients.
+* installation of Odoo server
 * retrieval of main software and addons from various sources, including the major version control systems
 * ability to pinpoint everything for replayability